cvxgrp/diffqcp/README.md

 - Support for the exponential cone, the power cone, and their dual cones.
 - Batched problem computations.
 - Migration of tests from our [torch branch](https://github.com/cvxgrp/diffqcp/tree/torch-implementation).
-- Heuristic JVP and VJP computations when the solution map of a QCP is non-differentiable.
+- Heuristic JVP and VJP computations when the solution map of a CQP is non-differentiable.

 ## See also